gabrielburich/api-invoice-reports/README.md

 # api-invoice-reports
-Api to create invoice reports
+API to create invoice reports

+## Reports
+Create the report using jasper

+## Database
+Use MongoDB